GovRight/angular-bootstrap/README.md

 ## Setup

-1. Download this repo as a zip file.
+1. [https://github.com/GovRight/angular-bootstrap/archive/master.zip](Download) this repo as a zip file.
 2. Unpack files to the folder with your newly created project repo.
 3. Run `npm start` and follow the guide, setup process may take a while.
 4. Commit changes and start project development.
 That's it, happy coding!